 Mirella Salvatore, MD Assistant Professor of Public Health in the Division of Community and Public Health Programs, and Assistant Professor of Medicine in the Division of Infectious Diseases at Weill Cornell Medical College.
 Dr. Salvatore completed her M.D. summa cum laude at the Catholic University Medical School in Rome, Italy.
-In the United States she completed Internal Medicine Residency training and a 3-year clinical and research fellowship in Infectious Diseases at Mount Sinai School of Medicine.
-Since her postdoctoral fellowship in the laboratories of Adolfo Garcia-Sastre at Mount Sinai School of Medicine. she has focused her research interest on host responses to influenza virus infection and influenza vaccines.
-She is currently Principal Investigator on an NIAID R21 award focusing on integrase-defective lentiviral based influenza vaccines and a CTSC pilot grant aiming in evaluating the immune responses to influenza vaccination in opioid users.
+In the United States she completed Internal Medicine Residency training and Infectious Diseases fellowship at Mount Sinai School of Medicine.
+Since her postdoctoral fellowship in the laboratories of Adolfo Garcia-Sastre, also at Mount Sinai School of Medicine, she has focused her research interest on host responses to influenza virus infection and influenza vaccines.
+Her laboratory focuses on the use of integrase-defective lentiviral based influenza vaccines.
+She is also involved in translational studies aiming to evaluate the immune responses to influenza vaccination in opioid users.